CodandoTV/StreamPlayerApp/README.md

 ## ✨ How to contribute?

-If you wish to contribute to this project, chose the best that suits you:
+If you wish to contribute to this project, chose the best path that suits you:

 1. If you want to learn something or want to explore the mentoring process or you have questions about what you should do.
     - Talk to someone in our [Discord](https://discord.gg/fZMDmjKmju), you can use the channel called  [#projeto-netflix](https://discord.com/channels/843114243859546142/1101921493010616351)(Rods, Gabriel Moro or Carlos Vaccari) to help you.
-    - The mentoring will be shaped together with youm we do not know how it will be in practice 😊, so be patient and let's learn together!
+    - The mentoring will be shaped together with we do not know how it will be, so be patient and let's learn together 😊!
     - The main goal is to use the Discord as main communication tool.

 2. If you want to help mentoring people:
-    - Talk to someone in the Discord, use the channel #projeto-netflix, you can start from there helping people there.
+    - Talk to someone in the Discord, use the channel `#projeto-netflix`, you can start from there helping people there.
     - Reach us in the [Discord](https://discord.gg/fZMDmjKmju) server, you can reach out Rods, Moro or Carlos Vaccari.

 3. If you are just trying to find an excuse to code, do some fun or why do not you find something fun to do!